 The researchers surveyed 245 mostly female consumers in Seoul, South Korea, where beef traceability systems are installed in nearly every grocery market.

 Further research should collect data from consumers in other parts of the world, with a more representative sample of the gender breakdown of grocery buyers, Kishore says.
-The sample was 83 percent female while 68 percent of grocery shopping is done by women, according to the study.
+The sample was 83% female while 68% of grocery shopping is done by women, according to the study.